gristlabs/grist-help/help/widget-card.md

   *![card_edit_menu](images/card_edit_menu.png)*
   {: .screenshot-half }

-While the layout editor is active, you'll see a single record with boxes overlaid on top of each field, and a set of buttons on top of the widget.
+While the layout editor is active, you'll see a single record with draggable fields, and a set of buttons on top of the widget.

   *![card_layout_editor](images/card_layout_editor.png)*
   {: .screenshot-half }